qilinYANG/Temporal-Graph-Processing-API/DESIGN.md

 - Compare actual and predicted results after running it through the API
 - Datasets: Yelp/Snap provided in the project description (we’ll start with the mathoverflow dataset and use other directed temporal graph dataset to confirm our library)
 - Measure and compare the latency & throughput of embedded functions and remote functions using metrics provided in the SDK
+  - To measure throughput, we can dispatch event at a fixed rate and use the Flink's built-in metric report to check throughput and see if our functions can keep up with the input rate
+  - To measure latency, we can embed and start a timer when we receive a event, and check the time elapsed after we finished processing the event

 # 5) Success Indicators